 What is Epic Ambulatory?

-Ambulatory electronic medical record (EMR) systems make the analysis and storage of important data and records for complete patient populations a little simpler within an organization’s interconnected systems.
+Ambulatory electronic medical record (EMR) systems is an ambulatory information system that makes the analysis and storage of important data and records for complete patient populations a little simpler within an organization’s interconnected systems.
 These EMR systems focus on outpatient care, including any surgeries, procedures, or treatment done at outpatient clinics or primary and specialty care practices.
-Ambulatory EMRs are mainly focused on longitudinal patient care and the software helps navigate diagnoses, managing patient interactions, and monitoring prescriptions.

 Healthcare providers and physicians at outpatient and specialty clinics use the Epic Ambulatory module to monitor clinical data coming in and out of the system, keep track of patient registration, provide clinical documentation for patient visits, and so much more.